top of page

 Innsbruck 1964 Winter Games.
 Men's Slalom.
 Axamer Lizum

-Local hero Egon Zimmermann, from Lech Am Arlberg, thrilled the home fans by winning the gold medal in a Downhill held in front of a vociferous home crowd on the Patscherkofel in Igls on the penultimate day of January.
+Local hero Egon Zimmermann, from Lech Am Arlberg, thrilled the home fans by winning the gold medal in a Downhill held in front of a loud and enthusiastic home crowd on the Patscherkofel in Igls on the penultimate day of January.

 Zimmermann, with bib number 7, hurled himself through the start gate and into a thrilling and perfectly executed run that ended with him crossing the finish line with a winning time of 2:18.16.
 France’s Léo Lacroix and Germany’s Wolfgang Bartels rounded out the podium in second and third place respectively.

-Tragedy struck the Innsbruck 1964 Winter Games.
-During a training run for the Men's Downhill at Patscherkofel on January 25, Ross Milne of Australia lost control and left the course; he hit a tree and later died of a head injury.
+Tragedy struck at the Innsbruck 1964 Winter Games.
+On January 25, during a training run for the Men’s Downhill event at Patscherkofel, 19-year-old Ross Milne from Australia lost control and veered off the ice-slick course crashing against a tree at 60 miles per hour.
+Subsequently, he passed away due to a head injury at the hospital.

 Alpine skiing was officially timed for the first time to within one-hundredth of a second.